 It should also target the right audience and distribute on the right digital media channels.
 The good news is that you can use performance analytics from previous campaigns to serve as benchmarks and inform future programs.
-Unfortunately, many people equate content creation with content marketing.
+Unfortunately, many people equate agile content development with content marketing.
 It’s related, but they aren’t the same thing.

 What is social media marketing?

-Once the platform(s) have been selected, the next step is to develop engaging content to encourage the audience to take action.
-This might include blog posts, infographics, images, videos, or even just short status updates about what’s going on with the company or product.
-It is also essential to monitor and respond to user activity on the chosen platform (or platforms).
-This can help build relationships with potential customers and create a positive reputation for the brand.
+Once the platforms have been selected, the next step is to develop engaging content to encourage the audience to take action.
+The content might include blog posts, infographics, images, videos, or even just short status updates about what’s going on with the company or product.
+Monitoring and responding to user activity on each platform is also essential.
+Community management and social care can help build relationships with potential customers, create a brand reputation, and quickly solve customer complaints.

 According to HubSpot, 40% of marketers surveyed prioritize SEO as a part of their digital marketing strategy.